 We’ll tackle that today.

 (A disclaimer first: I am not a “King James Only” Christian.
-I prefer to spend my time with Strong’s Concordance and an interlinear bible.
+I prefer to spend my serious study time with an interlinear bible.
 I recognize that no translation is perfect, which is why I’ve recently started learning ancient Greek)

 The Johannine Comma